telerik/xaml-docs/controls/radtreeview/how-to/bind-to-self-referencing-data.md

 #### __Image 1: Self-Referencing RadTreeView__
 ![Self referencing RadTreeView](images/RadTreeView_HowToBindToSelfReferencingData_010.PNG)

+>You can check out this example in the [RadTreeView SDK examples]({%slug radtreeview-sdk-examples%}) or in the [SDK Samples Browser]({%slug sdk-samples-browser%}) that provides a more convenient approach in exploring and executing the examples in the Telerik XAML SDK repository.
+The SDK Samples Browser application is available for download from [this link](https://demos.telerik.com/xaml-sdkbrowser/).

 ## See Also
  * [Bind RadTreeView to Hierarchical Data and Use Style Binding]({%slug radtreeview-howto-bind-hierarchical-data-style-binding%})
  * [Enable the Horizontal and Vertical Scrollbars]({%slug radtreeview-how-to-enable-horizontal-vertical-scrollbar%})